PisterLab/BotNet/README.md

 ​
 ​
 ## Citation
-To cite this work, please use the following (_we can upload to arxiv so everything is good to go_):
+To cite this work, please use the following until we have official proceedings.:
 ```
 @article{botnet2021,
   Title = {BotNet: A Simulator for Studying the Effects of Accurate Communication Models on High-agent Count Multi-agent Control},
-  Author = {Felipe Campos, Nathan Lambert, Mark Selden, Jason Zhou, Daniel Drew, Kristofer S. J. Pister},
+  Author = {Mark Selden, Jason Zhou, Felipe Campos, Nathan Lambert,  Daniel Drew, Kristofer S. J. Pister},
   journal={To Appear},
   year={2021}
 }